-Because most colleges and universities nationwide report the test scores of their student bodies to the United States Department of Education, it is possible to compare those scores to the scores earned by UNC-Chapel Hill student-athletes.
-Among the 175 student-athletes who enrolled at the University in 2014, the 25th percentile test score was 1030, and the 75th percentile was 1220.
-In comparison, in 2013 the median 25th percentile SAT score for the undergraduate student bodies at 48 public and private not-for-profit four-year institutions in North Carolina was 875, and the median 75th percentile score was 1090.
-Among UNC-system institutions, the median 25th percentile SAT score was 960, and the median 75th percentile score was 1125.
-Among public universities in the Association of American Universities, the median 25th percentile SAT score was 1110, and the median 75th percentile score was 1340.
+Because most colleges and universities report the

+test scores of their student bodies to the U.S. Department of Education, it is also possible to compare those scores to the scores earned by UNC-Chapel Hill student-athletes.
+Among the 188 student-athletes who enrolled at the University in 2015, the 25th percentile test score was 1030, and the 75th percentile was 1220.
+In comparison, in 2013, the last year for which the Department of Education has published data, the median 25th percentile SAT score for the undergraduate student bodies at 48 public and private not-for-profit four-year institutions in North Carolina was 875, and the median 75th percentile score was 1090.
+Among UNC-system institutions, the median 25th percentile was 960, and the median 75th percentile was 1125.
+Among public universities in the Association of American Universities, the median 25th percentile was 1110, and the median 75th percentile was 1340.

 Student-Athletes at UNC-Chapel Hill Student Bodies at 48 NC Schools Student Bodies at 16 UNC Schools Student Bodies at 33 AAU Publics

 25th %ile 1030 875 960 1110

-75th %ile 1220 1090 1125 1340
+75th %ile 1270 1090 1125 1340